Las Animas County DUI Court Process

 The Court Process Timeline

-The DUI court process in Las Animas County, like in most Colorado counties, generally follows these steps:
+The DUI court process in Las Animas County typically follows these stages:

 1. Arraignment (First Appearance)